On this page

 Preventing physical strain

 Employers in the Netherlands must prevent their employees from having excessive physical activity or strain.
 Knowledge institute TNO has a Physical Work Load website with tools to help employers create a more sustainable working environment.
 They can for instance determine the risk of arm, neck or shoulder injuries using TNO’s Hand Arm Risk-assessment Method (HARM!).
-They can then take the measures required, such as the application of appropriate working methods and use of ergonomically designed workstations.
+Employers can then take the measures required, such as the application of appropriate working methods and use of ergonomically designed workstations.
 They must also provide their employees with information and instructions about how they can work in a safe and healthy manner.
+Is physical strain common in your industry?
+A Health and Safety catalogue (arbocatalogus, in Dutch) will state the arrangements on this subject.

 Preventing psychosocial strain